loukjeab/Practice_of_implementing_MQTT/README.md

 - This repository is divined into 2 folders, so called Document folder and Implementation folder.

-1. Document folder: it consists of the PDF items as followed:
+1. Document folder: it consists of the PDF files as followed:

     - IDTT_Background_Manufacturing_Model_Factory
     - IDTT_Exercise_Introduction